 Professor Kodama explained that “the word Kabuki, which literally translates into the words “song,” “dance,” and “skill,” first appeared in literature in 1603 when the Edo Shogunate was established.
-Style of Bunraku (ningyo joruri), which comes from a long history of puppets and narratives performed with music from the shamisen (a three-stringed traditional Japanese musical instrument).”
+In addition, Style of Bunraku (ningyo joruri) also contributed to the culture in the 1600s.
+This proves that Bunraku and Kabuki originated in the Edo period (1603-1868).
+Style of Bunraku comes from a long history of puppets and narratives performed with music from the shamisen (a three-stringed traditional Japanese musical instrument).”

-During the Muromachi period, Nohgaku was generally popular among the commoners; however, it was Noh that grew to be the samurai’s source of ceremonial entertainment with the arrival of the Edo period.
-To adopt the samurai experience, it was common for the wealthy townsfolk’s sons to learn Noh.
+During the Muromachi period, Nohgaku was generally popular among the commoners.
+However, it was Noh that grew to be the samurai’s source of ceremonial entertainment with the arrival of the Edo period.
+In fact, to adopt the samurai experience, it was common for the wealthy townsfolk’s sons to learn Noh.
 Although, unlike today, Noh during those times did not charge admission fees.
 It was a special performance held for warriors at places such as the Edo Castle, a daimyo’s (warlord) residence.

 Kabuki was at the heart of the flourishing Japanese theater in the Edo period.
 Audiences loved the elegant costumes, make-up, spectacular backdrop scene paintings, and sets.
 However, it was the actors’ stunningly detailed performances and stage techniques such as mawari-butai (the revolving stage developed in the mid-1700s), seri (the rising and lowering of sections of the stage used since the mid-1700s), and hayagawari (lightening-fast costume changes) which drove audiences mad with excitement.

-In those days, theaters existed in every city in Japan, with the largest ones being in Edo and Osaka.
+In those days, theaters existed in every city in Japan.
+The largest ones stood in Edo and Osaka.
 In rural areas, amateur actors and farmers set up playhouses in small towns to perform noson kabuki (rural Kabuki).
 Sometimes, even the townsmen would call professionals to perform in their shrines and temples.